-According to a report published by the Ethiopia's Ministry of Science and Higher Education, the protest and unrest has made 35,000 students to quit class from 22 universities.
+According to a report published by Ethiopia’s Ministry of Science and Higher Education, the protest and unrest in Ethiopia has caused 35,000 students from 22 universities to quit their classes.

 The ministry stated that it has taken various disciplinary measures against hundreds of university staff and students who are suspected of involvement in unrest.